hakaru-dev/hakaru/docs/internals/abt.md

 ````

 The advantage of having this typeclass is that we think about variable substitution
-independently of the AST for our language.x
+independently of the AST for our language.